alanstevens/CoreLogging/README.md

 ## Testable Interfaces
 While Microsoft provides an `ILogger` interface, the frequently called logging methods are all extension methods.
 This makes it difficult to determine if your logging message was called.
 Steve Smith has an excellent [article](https://ardalis.com/testing-logging-in-aspnet-core) laying out these difficulties.

-I have followed his recommendation to use an adapter to wrap the framework `Logger`.
+I followed his recommendation to use an adapter to wrap the framework `Logger`.
 The result is `ICoreLogger` and `CoreLogger`. `ICoreLogger` is easy to mock and test and has the most used logging methods directly on the interface rather than using extension methods

 There is also a generic `ICoreLogger<T>` which is what you should put on your constructor for dependency injection..